Equations defining probability tree models: Toric staged tree models

 \section{Toric staged tree models}

-These sections form the core of our algebraic analysis of staged tree models.
+This section forms the core of our algebraic analysis of staged tree models.
 In particular, we are now ready to provide conditions under which the kernel of the ring map $\varphi$ is a toric ideal.
 In order to study these conditions, we introduce an ideal $\ipaths$ whose generators can be read from a staged tree in a way slightly different to the odds ratios.
 This ideal captures in a finer way the implicit equations that define $\treemodel$ and is a key ingredient to understand the case when $\ker \varphi=\ker \phitoric$.
-Surprisingly, we will find in \cref{thm:toric} that these kernels are equal if and only if the local sum-to-1 conditions imposed on the domain of a probability tree parametrisation can be ignored.
+We will find in \cref{thm:toric} that these kernels are equal if and only if the local sum-to-1 conditions imposed on the domain of a probability tree parametrisation can be ignored.